 3. Garmin Forerunner 945

 Triathletes need top-tier gear, so we’d recommend this smartwatch.
 It’s perfectly designed as a companion watch to accompany you on all of your practice sessions and fitness routines.
-Just check out the music playing capability designed into the watch; it even easy to download your favorite tunes from popular music providers, which is always a nice plus.
+The music feature makes it easy to download your favorite tunes from popular music providers, which is always a nice plus.

 But it also features an impressive suite of performance monitoring applications.
 These are perfect for fitness aficionados or training triathletes; they include performance monitoring for your recovery time, aerobic and anaerobic efforts, altitude acclimation, and can even provide advice so you can adjust your activity depending on heart rate or body heat.